KrauseFx/krausefx.com/data.md

       <ul>

-          <li>On May 2019, the 0 bar is rendered to be 55%, meaning on 55% days of that month I didn't drink any alcohol</li>
+          <li>In May 2019, the 0 bar is rendered to be 55%, meaning on 55% days of that month I didn't drink any alcohol</li>

-          <li>August 2021 Austrian night life was fully open up again, with most COVID restrictions being lifted</li>
+          <li>July 2021 Austrian night life was fully open up again, with most COVID restrictions being lifted</li>

       </ul>